Student and Exchange Visitor Program: Pre-origins: CIPRIS

 In the 1993 World Trade Center bombing, a truck bomb was detonated below the North Tower of the World Trade Center in New York City.
 In the aftermath of this incident, the student visa came under increased scrutiny when it was discovered that Eyad Ismoil, one of the terrorists involved was in the United States on an expired student visa.

 A memorandum from the U.S. Department of Justice's Office of Investigative Agency Policies to the Deputy Attorney General dated September 24, 1994, mentioned the need to subject foreign students to thorough and continuing scrutiny before and during their stay in the United States.
-On April 17, 1995, the Deputy Attorney General asked the INS Commissioner to address this issue.
-This led to the formation of an INS task force in June 1995 to conduct a comprehensive review of the F, M, and J visa processes.
+On April 17, 1995, the Deputy Attorney General asked the Immigration and Naturalization Service(INS) Commissioner to address this issue.
+This led to an INS task force in June 1995 to conduct a comprehensive review of the F, M, and J visa processes.
 Besides the INS, the task force included members from the State Department and the United States Information Agency, and experts in the administration of international student programs.
 The task force report, issued on December 22, 1995, identified problems in the tracking and monitoring of students by schools, problems in the certification of schools by the INS, and problems with INS receiving and maintaining up-to-date records from schools.
 As a result of these findings, the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 directed the Attorney General, in consultation with the Secretary of State, to develop and conduct a program to collect certain information on nonimmigrant foreign students and exchange visitors from approved institutions of higher education and designated exchange visitor programs.

 In June 1997, the INS launched a pilot program for a centralized electronic reporting system for institutions, called the Coordinated Interagency Partnership Regulating International Students (CIPRIS).
 The CIPRIS pilot officially ended in October 1999, as the INS felt it had gathered enough data from the prototype to start working on the nationwide system.
 The INS began working on a new system that would be called the Student and Exchange Visitor Program (SEVP) with the associated information system called the Student and Exchange Visitor Information Service (SEVIS).
 During the rollout, CIPRIS and SEVIS met with considerable opposition from the Association of International Educators and the American Council on Education.
 However, they claimed that the opposition was not against the programs in principle but due to the concern that a botched rollout by the INS could result in many students suffering.